Kneedeep2005/UETC/observational_constraints/README.md

 All entries are intended to remain model-agnostic, revision-safe, and grounded in published observational data.

+> **Scope alignment note:**
+> Within the current UETC repository scope, observational-constraint sections
+> are treated strictly as **boundary conditions on exploratory interpretation**.
+> UETC does not claim to replace ΛCDM, dark matter, dark energy, or established
+> relativistic/gravitational physics.
+>
+> Any discussion of galactic-scale behavior is limited to **inner-galaxy
+> inference and structure** (central few kiloparsecs), where baryonic modeling
+> uncertainty, plasma effects, and non-circular motions are already known to be
+> relevant.
+Outer flat rotation curves, cluster-scale lensing, and global
+> cosmological dynamics remain outside the framework’s current explanatory
+> scope.

 ## Constraint Categories

 - **Black Holes**